ECCC-MSC/open-data/docs/msc-data/climate_cmip6/readme_cmip6-datamart_en.md

 ## Data address

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../.../msc-datamart/amqp_en.md) as soon as they become available.
-An overview and examples of how to access and use Meteorological Service of Canada open data](../../usage/readme_en.md) is also available.
+[An overview and examples of how to access and use Meteorological Service of Canada open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It can be accessed using a standard browser.
 In this case, a list of links to a NetCDF file is displayed.